 On March 16, 2007, the Ministry of Health published in the Official Gazette a resolution establishing that atmospheric particulate levels exceeded air quality standards in the coastal town of Tocopilla, where we have our port operations.
 The high particulate matter levels are caused mainly by two thermoelectric power plants that use coal and fuel oil and are located next to our port operations.
 Our contribution to particulate matter emissions is very small (less than 0.20% of the total).
-However, the environmental authority included SQM's operations in the decontamination plan that it developed, and implementation of the plan began in October 2010.
-During 2008 and 2009, earlier than required, SQM implemented control measures for mitigating particulate matter emissions in its port operations according to the requirements of this plan.
-We do not expect any additional measures to be required of SQM following the implementation of the plan.
+However, the environmental authority included our operations in the decontamination plan that it developed for Tocopilla, and implementation of the plan began in October 2010.
+During 2008 and 2009, earlier than required, we implemented control measures for mitigating particulate matter emissions in our port operations according to the requirements of this plan.
+We do not expect any additional measures to be required of us following the implementation of the plan.

 We continuously monitor the impact of our operations on the environment and on the health of our employees and other persons who may be affected by such operations.
 We have made modifications to our facilities in an effort to eliminate any adverse impacts.
 Also, over time, new environmental standards and regulations have been enacted, which have required minor adjustments or modifications of our operations for full compliance.
 We anticipate that additional laws and regulations will be enacted over time with respect to environmental matters.
 While we believe we will continue to be in compliance with all applicable environmental regulations of which we are now aware, there can be no assurance that future legislative or regulatory developments will not impose new restrictions on our operations.
-We are committed to both complying with all applicable environmental regulations and to continuously improving our environmental performance through our Environmental Management System ("EMS") and international certifications, such as the Responsible Conduct certification from the Chilean Industrial Chemicals Association, which applies to our operations at Nueva Victoria.
+We are committed to both complying with all applicable environmental Management System ("EMS"), voluntary evaluations, such as Ecovadis, and international certifications, such as the Responsible Conduct certification from the Chilean Industrial Chemicals Association, which applies to our operations at Nueva Victoria, and the Protect&Sustain certification from the International Fertilizer Association, which applies to our operations at Coya Sur, the Salar de Atacama, Tocopilla, Antofagasta and Santiago.